 DATED CONVENTIONAL Pasture spelling practices that are superseded or unacceptable Pasture spelling practices that meet minimum expectations Stocking rate exceeds pasture availability No differentiation between grazing land types Description: Description: Pasture spelling not used in the management of any grazing land types.
-Lack of internal fencing.
 Spelling is opportunistic and is usually a one- off occurrence in the wet season with limited planning.
 2. Lack of internal fencing.
-2. Pasture monitoring to determine spelling regime is conducted periodically for the management of less resilient land types.
+Pasture monitoring to determine spelling regime is conducted periodically for the management of less resilient land types.
 3. Inadequate fencing and infrastructure.
 4. De-stocking as a consequence of above.
 Resource Condition: Resource Condition: As per Pasture Management As per Pasture Management

-BEST PRACTICE ASPIRATIONAL Currently promoted Best Management Practices Innovative pasture spelling practices that require further validation Pasture spelling for less resilient grazing land types Description: 1.
-Pasture allowed to re-seed at appropriate intervals.
-2. During re-seed periods of pastures, introduce new species to establish high diversity in pastures (ie. predominantly perennials and include some annuals).
-3. Pasture spelling (such as wet season spelling) is used periodically in the management of all Pasture spelling for all grazing land types Description: All B Class practices implemented.
-Appropriate planning is conducted for all land types.
-Grazing strategies implemented during the growing season.
-Stocking numbers per paddock are recorded electronically and compared across different seasons and various years. grazing land types to maximise soil seed bank and to provide sufficient rest for the pasture.
-4. Planned annual grazing strategy based on optimum utilisation of country.
-5. Grazing rotations are based on seasonal conditions and pasture monitoring results.
-6. Land types assessed and vulnerable types given Long-term weather forecasting is used to make decisions on stocking rates and buy and sell trigger points. and types assessed and valuerable types given more consideration.
+BEST PRACTICE ASPIRATIONAL Currently promoted Best Management Practices Innovative pasture spelling practices that require further validation Pasture spelling for less resilient grazing land types Pasture spelling for all grazing land types Description: Description: Pasture allowed to re-seed at appropriate intervals.
+During re-seed periods of pastures, introduce new species to establish high diversity in pastures (ie. predominantly perennials and include some annuals).
+Pasture spelling (such as wet season spelling) is used periodically in the management of all grazing land types to maximise soil seed bank and to provide sufficient rest for the pasture.
+Planned annual grazing strategy based on optimum utilisation of country.
+Grazing rotations are based on seasonal conditions and pasture monitoring results.
+Land types assessed and vulnerable types given more consideration.
 Fodder for future droughts is produced on-farm or purchased cheaply during wet cycles.
 Destocking strategy is in place for climatic extremes such as drought.
 Opportunistic herd management strategy is in place to optimise resource use in favourable seasons.
-Paddock and overall property stocking rates are calculated using standard stock units for different classes and spelling regimes determined accordingly.
-Resource Condition: As per Pasture Management Resource Condition: As per Pasture Management
+Paddock and overall property stocking rates are calculated using standard stock units for different classes and spelling regimes determined All B Class practices implemented.
+Appropriate planning is conducted for all land types.
+Grazing strategies implemented during the growing season.
+Stocking numbers per paddock are recorded electronically and compared across different seasons and various years.
+Long-term weather forecasting is used to make decisions on stocking rates and buy and sell trigger points. accordingly.
+Province Oraclitication Resource Condition: As per Pasture Management Resource Condition: As per Pasture Management no por l'astare management